Are YouTube Ads safe? Technically, yes, though it depends on your self-control and age. More on that in a bit.

 However, the best solution to keep your kids protected from mature content and inappropriate ads is YouTube Kids.
 This is a platform operated by the YouTube team that has advertising toned down to only allow age-appropriate advertisements, which can be eliminated entirely with a YouTube Premium membership.
 Additionally, YouTube Kids has parental moderation tools to give you control over what content you deem appropriate for your kids.

 The second danger lies in your ability to resist marketing tactics.
 Ads are designed to get your attention and to encourage you to make a purchase with marketing copy.

-For example, perhaps you are a streamer, like me, with a less than $50 Tonor BM-700 microphone.
+For example, perhaps you are a streamerA streamer is somebody who engages in the activity of live streaming.
+More, like me, with a less than $50 Tonor BM-700 microphone.
 Suppose you see an ad about the new and improved Elgato Wave 3 Microphone.
 In that case, you might be convinced to make a purchase based on the awesome streamer-focused features it has, even though the microphone you already have is sufficient.

 Learning to recognize marketing copy, or better yet, to ignore it altogether, is a skill that takes time and practice to develop.
 There is certainly a better product out there than the one you might be using, but the best tool isn’t necessarily the most effective, especially when a low budget is a vital consideration.
 It just needs to be good enough to get the job done without completely falling apart in the process.

 The last potential danger of ads is the possibility of malware or viruses.
 However, this is extremely rare for ads served on the YouTube platform as they are very selective about who is allowed to serve ads.